Pages from the book, "The Philosophy and Science of Health"--Dr.

 Although there remains much work to be done to elucidate fully all of

-the steps in all of these pathways, this clearly marks the beginning
+the steps in all of these pathways, this clearly marks the beginning of

 Orthodox Medical Treatment